 Complete Form 12153, Request for a Collection Due Process or Equivalent Hearing, and send it to the address on your lien or levy notice.
 If you received both a lien and a levy notice, you may appeal both actions by checking the boxes on line 6 of Form 12153.

 You must list your reasons for disagreeing with the IRS decision.
 Some possible reasons for appealing the lien or levy include:

 After you submit this form, the appeals department will contact you to attempt to work out a solution.
 The representative will schedule a conference either over the phone or at your local appeals office.
 Depending on the reason for your hearing request, you may be asked to provide additional financial information.

 If you do not agree with the CDP decision for either a lien or a levy, you can appeal in U.S. Tax Court.

 CAP offers a quicker decision but cannot be further appealed in court if you disagree with the final decision.
-You can seek relief through CAP at the following times:
+You can seek for assistance through CAP at the following times: